pastelmari/Eos/README.md

 # Ahum-2
 This planet pack is made by smushanoob and mangu.

-Here is some complex lore for people to digest and understand ahum 2's story
+Here is some complex backstory lore for ahum 1 and 2

 The story begins about one million years in our future.
 The human race has expanded using ftl tech to have taken over almost half the Milky Way.
 However, they are tired and an eccentric quadrillionaire whose name shall not be mentioned has an idea.
 A mega resort; the largest structure ever built, around a middle aged quasi star found on the other end of a wormhole in an alternate reality with an extremely young universe.